Learning Treatment Effects in Panels with General Intervention Patterns

-Let $\delta = \mT \circ Z - \tau^{*}Z$ be the matrix of treatment effect `residuals.'
-Our first result establishes a bound on the error rate of $\tau^d$.
-Note that $\delta$ is a zero-mean matrix and is zero outside the support of $Z$.
-Thus the requirement below that $\norm{\delta} \leq C_{\delta} \sigma \sqrt{n}/r$ is mild.
-It is trivially met in synthetic control settings.
+where $C$ is a constant depending (polynomially) on $C_1, C_{r_1}, C_{r_2}, C_{\delta}$. \end{theorem} Recall that $\delta = \mT \circ Z - \tau^{*}Z$ denotes the matrix of treatment effect `residuals', and so the requirement that $\norm{\delta} \leq C_{\delta} \sigma \sqrt{n}$ is essentially a condition on the heterogeneity of treatment effects.
+Since $\delta$ is a zero-mean matrix and is zero outside the support of $Z$, the requirement is easily satisfied in practice.
+For example it is trivially met in synthetic control settings.
 It is also easily seen as met when $\delta$ has independent, sub-Gaussian entries.
 Finally as it turns out, the condition can also admit random sub-gaussian matrices with complex correlation patterns; see \cite{moon2015linear}.